mann1mal/summit-2018-container-lab/labs/awssb/awssb.md

 Under `Project Name` Type whatever name you want.
 For this lab, we called it i`my-sqs-project` with a `Project Display Name` of `My SQS Project`

-!Important - Make sure that you do not need to enter the AWS Service Credentials into any inputs.
+**Important** - Make sure that you do not need to enter the AWS Service Credentials into any inputs.

 Leave all other options as default and click Next.